 Feel free to share our information card with others in your family, schools or organisation as they join the conversation.

 Mikko Ahonen (PhD): Director, Research & Development

 Mikko worked as a researcher at the University of Tampere in Finland for over 20 years and is currently a post-doctorate researcher at the Mid Sweden University.
 Over the past decade Mikko has immersed himself in bioelectromagnetics research and was previously involved in the world’s largest mobile learning research and development project, EU IST MOBIlearn.
 He has written many scientific publications which focus on risk-management of electromagnetic fields (EMFs) in schools and workplaces.
 Additionally, Mikko has conducted EMF surveys and delivered risk management workshops and webinars for both corporate and educational organisations.
 He also brings experience in educational technology, videoconferencing and information systems.

 Gabriel Avram (PhD): Consultant, Research & Development

 Professor Gabriel Avram serves with Wireless Education as a consultant and technical advisor.
-Gabriel is a leading world specialist and holds a PhD in microwave technology.
-He has 35 years’ experience in microwave research and development, and holds more than 30 patents.
+Gabriel originally completed his PhD in microwave technology before embarking on a career in this specialist field.
+He now has 35 years’ experience in microwave research and development, and holds more than 30 patents.
 Gabriel owned and managed a microwave testing laboratory in Europe for many years.
 He specialises in complex technical projects at an enterprise level and is a true subject matter expert.